Digital Accessibility

 Is digital accessibility legally required?

-In the legislation this is called the European Accessibility Act, EAA.
-In short, if your product or service is offered online to the public, you have to meet certain requirements, which means complying with the WCAG.
+In the legislation, this is called the European Accessibility Act (EAA).
+In short: if your product or service must be accessible to the public online, you need to meet certain requirements.
+And that means complying with the WCAG.

 What is WCAG?